Cement demand growth expected to continue in Q4FY21: Ind-Ra

-New Delhi, March 29 (IANS) Cement demand growth is expected to continue in Q4FY21, said India Ratings and Research (Ind-Ra).
+New Delhi: Cement demand growth is expected to continue in Q4FY21, said India Ratings and Research (Ind-Ra).

 Accordingly, the agency pointed out the aggregate sale volumes of listed cement companies grew 9 per cent YoY in Q3FY21.